 43.8% (39.3% + 4.5%) of the jurors who showed up to these jury selections have a bachelor’s degree and another 25.4% hold a graduate degree, meaning 69.2% of our jurors had at least a bachelor’s degree.
 That percentage is markedly higher than the most recent census statistics for Alameda County.
 Specifically, the 2013-2017 estimations lists 25.7% of county residents as having a bachelor’s degree and 19% with a graduate degree.

 The location of the courthouse is likely the cause of these education statistic disparities.
-Jurors described in this post, reported to the Alameda County courthouse in Downtown Oakland.
+Jurors described in this post reported to the Alameda County courthouse in Downtown Oakland.
 Jurors who report to the courthouses in Hayward, Fremont, and San Leandro might have differing levels of education.

 Prior Jury Service

+We found that about 22.7% of the jurors summoned to the courthouse had served on at least one jury in their lifetime.
 For context, we examined statistics for state courts in California.
 We found that 2.1% of trials in 2017 were jury trials.
 The other 97.9% were bench trials.
-We would probably have more jurors with prior service if the rate of jury trials was not so low.
+We would probably have had more jurors with prior service if the rate of jury trials was not so low.